In the winter of 2017, I decided to buy a sailboat. My first. A magnificent Alberg 30 named “Caribou D.”

 Facebook to the rescue

 At first, I thought of calling on my friends and my Facebook community.
-Having nearly 5000 friends on my list, I would definitely have some great ideas that would definitely guide me!
+Having nearly 5000 friends on my list, I would definitely get some great ideas that would definitely guide me!

-Several participated.
-I take this opportunity to thank you!
+Many participated.
+I take this opportunity to thank you all!

 I got all kinds of suggestions.
 Some of them wacky to tease me, and other time just plain wacky …